-How to Meditate at Work to Get Through 5 Incredibly Stressful Situations
+How to Meditate at Work to Get Through 5 Stressful Situations

 Meditating at work can make you less stressed, more calm, and more on top of your game.

-The Situation: Your boss sent a "we need to talk" email.
+1. The Situation: Your boss sends a "we need to talk" email.

-The Meditation: Before you panic, take a deep breath.
+The Meditation: As you feel yourself start to panic, take a deep, intentional breath.
 Sit down in your chair and feel the weight of your body against the chair.
 Feel your shoulders.
 Feel your stomach.
 Concentrate on breathing in and breathing out, counting to 10 (if it helps you focus on your breathing).
 “By slowing down and breathing and being present with the physical sensations in our bodies and the stories we tell ourselves, we're better able to see stressors for what they really are and not get swept up in our reactions to them,” says Kait Hurley, a meditation teacher in Portland, Oregon.
 Sure your boss may be angry.
 But until you connect with her, you have no idea what she needs to see you about.
 Learning how to tune in and slow down can stop your panic from escalating for no reason.

 The meditation: Take a minute and sit in your chair, resting your hand on your lower belly, right above your pubic bone.
 Put your left hand over your heart.
-Then, either with your eyes closed or looking at a single point with a soft gaze, breathe in and out, allowing your mind to go where it wants to go.
+Then, either with eyes closed or looking at a single point with a soft gaze, breathe in and out, allowing your mind to go where it wants to go.
 Turning away from your computer, or closing your laptop, can be helpful in keeping you firmly anchored in the present.
-Don’t get pulled away into your thoughts or get into problem-solving mode, says Hurley.
-“You’re not trying to get anywhere,” reminds Hurley.
+Don’t get pulled away into your thoughts or get into problem-solving mode.
+“You’re not trying to get anywhere,” Hurley says.
 Instead, just tune into the wave of your breath.

-The Situation: Your to-do list is so long, you don't even know where to start.
+4. The Situation: Your to-do list is so long, you don't know where to start.

 The meditation.
 Try to get into the office 10 minutes earlier than usual, suggests Miao.
 Sounds counterintuitive, but getting in early—especially if you can be the only one or one of just a handful in the office for at least a few moments—can be a great way to start your day on the right foot.
-‘In the absence of your colleagues, you will be better able to relax your mind, organize your thoughts, and plan your day,” explains Miao.
+“In the absence of your colleagues, you'll be better able to relax your mind, organize your thoughts, and plan your day,” Miao explains.